Nurturing an arts community where everyone belongs

 “We are fortunate to go through this process with staff, board directors and community members who are really passionate about it,” adds Becky.

-This is true of the community connectors artsPlace works with, as well.
+This is true of the Community Connectors artsPlace works with, as well.
 Folks who have supported artsPlace in this journey like Katarzyna Wroblewska, Noriko Ohsada, Travis Rider and Emmanuel De Silva naturally lean into leadership roles in their communities because they deeply care about the well-being of those around them.

-They know their communities well – they have an acute understanding of their needs and the challenges faced daily.
 Whether it’s organizing social gatherings, brainstorming ideas to provide better access to local services, leading organizations, volunteering on boards, or simply offering to help their fellow neighbors, they take care of their communities.

 Through cultivating genuine partnerships, artsPlace has made a commitment to consult and co-design our future with the folks who have been involved in this process, and with community members who are yet to come our way.